jesusizq/3dProcessor-frontend/README.md

 ### CORS and Development

-For local development, ensure the backend service allows CORS from `localhost:8000`.
+CORS is automatically configured in the Docker setup.
+For standalone development, the backend service allows CORS from all origins (`*`).

 ## Debugging